Savannah Carlisle

 However, the second time I employed much of the strategy below (which I used again this third time around), and I ended up with three agent offers and signed with a great agent for a decade and sold my nonfiction book.

 Currently, I’m still in the process of querying agents for my contemporary romance.
-However, I feel pretty good about my query based on the number of full requests I’ve received so far (10).
+However, I feel pretty good about my query based on the number of full requests I’ve received so far (14), and I have received two offers of representation.

 How long does it take to get a literary agent?